huggingface/transformers/docs/source/serialization.rst

 Once this is done, a single step remains: adding this configuration object to the initialisation of the model class, and to the general ``transformers`` initialisation.

+An important fact to notice is the use of `OrderedDict` in both inputs and outputs properties.
+This is a requirements as inputs are matched against their relative position within the `PreTrainedModel.forward()` prototype and outputs are match against there position in the returned `BaseModelOutputX` instance.

 Graph conversion